gabbloquet/bdd-ddd-es-affordance-training/README.md

 This repository is a boot camp to try to implement BDD, DDD, affordance.

-Firstly, I tried to work on a TODO list example.
+Firstly, I tried to work on a TODO list example. ([Feature examples](https://www.todolist.co/features.html))

 ## Documentation